Zagreb Cathedral: 2020 Zagreb earthquake

-Visit of Prime minister
+Reconstruction (2020-)

 In June 2025, Croatian prime minister Andrej Plenković visited the cathedral in order to discuss about the potential reconstruction with Zagreb Archbishop Monsignor Dražen Kutleša where they joined a tour of the Zagreb Cathedral.
 Plenković mentioned that 42 million euros have been invested in the renovation of the cathedral so far, and 15 million euros in the renovation of the Archbishop's Palace.
-In addition to that, Plenković said that "The goal after today's meeting is to enable the celebration of Holy Mass for Christmas [of 2025], in view of the very great progress in the structural renovation, by the end of this year".
+Zagreb Archbishop Monsignor Kutleša praised contractors' work on the cathedral adding that he wanted the cathedral to be ready for liturgical celebrations as soon as possible.